 I felt safe in Srinagar.
-I mean, I safe as you can feel in a city where you have to walk/drive past officers with guns every few blocks.
+I mean, as safe as you can feel in a city where you have to walk/drive past officers with guns every few blocks.
 So I wasn’t too worried the morning we were paddled across the lake to our driver and guide who would take us up to the mountains in Naranag for the day.

 The traveler friendly main street in Pokhara, Nepal was like a breath of fresh air after 2 ½ months in India.
 Ok, maybe that is a bad analogy since the air in the town was terribly polluted, but we were very happy to be in a place with a wide variety of restaurants and shops catering to the needs and wants of travelers.